 From there it was off to the Spanish Steps.
 These are the 138 steps that slope between the Piazza di Spagna at the base and the Piazza Trinita dei Monti church at the top.
 This is also another big tourist attraction so be prepared for more crowds.

 Unfortunately, we had forgotten our pre-purchased tickets for the Colosseum, Roman Forum and Palatine Hill back at the hotel so we took a detour via the metro back to our room.
 It wasn’t too bad though because we already needed a rest.

 Wow!
 It really is an amazing structure with so much history.
 It’s hard to use the word beautiful knowing all of the destruction and lives lost here.
-They are doing a really good job with the restoration and have even added a partial floor so you can get a sense of where the fighting took place, while still being able to see into the underground areas.
+They are doing a really good job with the restoration.
+A partial floor had been added so you can get a sense of where the fighting took place, while still being able to see into the underground areas.
 As with all of the sites in Rome, be prepared for lots of other tourists.
+Sensing a theme yet?

 Next, was a walk through the Roman Forum.
 Our time here was cut short by an afternoon rainstorm.
 We took shelter under a very small stone awning and moved to get a better view (and cover!) when the rain subsided a bit.
 Unfortunately, the down pour lasted about 45 minutes.
 When it finally did stop we headed to the Pantheon.

 The Pantheon was converted to a Roman Catholic church in the 7th century so it is one of the best preserved buildings in Rome.
 And it is still an architectural marvel – with the world’s largest unreinforced concrete dome.
 When we arrived the middle of the room was blocked off because it was wet from the rainstorm and we wished that we had been stuck here instead of in an apartment lobby.
 However, we didn’t spend too much time here as we started to get hungry so we headed off for gelato.